Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please check with your branch for book drop times and days.
 Book drops will not be open every day.
 Why?
-This allows us to quarantine library materials and keep everyone safe. ’Book Safety Quarantine’ is a key factor in our ability to provide virus-free paper books, magazines, CDs and DVDs to you.
+This allows us to quarantine library materials and keep everyone safe. ’Book Safety Quarantine’ (96 hours or more) is a key factor in our ability to provide virus-free paper books, magazines, CDs and DVDs to you.

 Because your returned items are placed in quarantine, they are not checked in the same day.
 It may take up to a week to clear returned books from your account.
 Please don’t worry.
 There are no fines on books that become overdue while in safety quarantine.

 Please call the library where you expect to pick up your delivery and together we can figure out how to safely get it to you.